The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 - College Graduation Statistics

-Whether it is the primary and secondary education letter grade system or the post-secondary GPA system, grades provide a standardized measure of achievement.
+Grades provide a standardized measure of achievement, whether through the primary and secondary education letter grade system or the post-secondary GPA system.